What is the date of CLAT 2018 examination?

 What will be the medium of Online examination?

-What will happen in case there is some problem in computer during the examination?
+What will happen in case there is some problem in the computer during the examination?

 In case of problem in computer etc will there be somebody to assist?

-I have filled up the form successfully but now, can I change/correct the details as entered in the Application form?
+I have filled up the form successfully but now, can I change/correct the details as entered on the Application form?